 COVID-19 Graphs and Charts

-Note: There will be no data entered for Sunday.
-Any cases from Sunday will be processed with Monday’s count and reported Tuesday.
+Note: There will be no data entered for Saturday and Sunday.
+Any cases from Saturday and Sunday will be processed with Monday’s count and reported Tuesday.
 This will not affect the 7-day rolling average.

 Feb.
 2, 2021: We are moving to a 6-day work week for the COVID-19 response.
 As a result, Saturday’s case counts will be reported on Monday starting Feb.
 8; case counts for Sunday and Monday will be posted Tuesday morning.

 Nov.
 9: Starting Nov.
 9, we are transitioning to the state’s contact tracing system.
 Over the next few weeks, our staff will be entering cases into the state’s tracking system while also continuing to use our existing system.
 We are working with the Kentucky Department for Public Health to make the transition as smooth as possible.

 Part of the transition includes loading data from all previous cases into the new system.
 We do not anticipate the transition will cause any delays in case investigations or in updating our daily COVID-19 case counts on our website.
 However, specific demographic information might not be available for our daily charts/graphs in the interim.
 The charts/graphs will return as soon as the information is available to be pulled from the new system.